How to get rid of Recurring Thrush?

 • Yeast-containing Foods: Bread, pastries, beer, and other fermented items.

-Low Immune System
+A case study – Anne and Low Immune System

 Anne’s immune system was notably compromised, which likely contributed to her susceptibility to recurrent thrush infections.
 A weakened immune system can lead to an increased risk of infections, as the body struggles to fight off pathogens effectively.
 Several factors can contribute to a low immune response, including chronic stress due to running after a toddle, lack of sleep, poor nutrition, and recent illnesses—such as Anne’s bouts of tonsillitis.